Westminster City Council: Wards

+Premises

-The Council is usually based at Westminster City Hall on Victoria Street in Victoria.
-The City Hall was designed by Burnet Tait & Partners on a speculative basis, and completed in 1966.
+The council has its main offices at Westminster City Hall on Victoria Street in the Victoria area.
+It was designed by Burnet Tait & Partners on a speculative basis, and completed in 1966.
 Full council meetings are held in the council chamber of Marylebone Town Hall on Marylebone Road, built in 1920 for the former Metropolitan Borough of St Marylebone, one of the council's predecessors.

-Summary results of elections

-See Westminster City Council elections for former leaders of the council.